temporalio/documentation/docs-src/typescript/chapter-project-setup/backgroundcheck-boilerplate-start-workflow.md

 #### List Workflows

-Use the 'temporal workflow list` command to list all of the Workflows in the Namespace:
+Use the `temporal workflow list` command to list all of the Workflows in the Namespace:

 ```shell
 temporal workflow list \